Showing posts with label Ocean Youth Trust. Show all posts

 1800 hrs

-I was given the helm to get the boat anchored - this could be interesting as I've never helmed at slow speed in an anchorage at slow speed with other boats about – no pressure!
+I was given the helm to get the boat anchored - this could be interesting as I've never helmed at slow speed let alone slow speed in an anchorage with other boats about – no pressure!

-With Prolific safely at anchor we eat supper and chill out for a while waiting for sun set.
+With Prolific safely at anchor we ate supper and chilled out for a while waiting for sun set and a short night passage.

 2000 hrs